Darter Photography is delighted to work with South Col Expeditions, specialists in Nepal Himalayas on an incredible photo-journey in Nepal Himalayas!

 Sujoy Das is a well-known photographer and writer specializing in the Nepal Himalayas.
 He is the author of ‘Lonely Planet Nepal for the Indian Traveller’.
 He has been trekking and photographing in the Nepal Himalaya now for more than thirty years.

 His photographs and essays have been featured in leading magazines worldwide like The Washington Post, Lonely Planet, The Outdoor Journal, Lifeforce Magazine, APA Guides, Outlook Traveller, India Today Travel Plus, Frontline, The Telegraph, Times of India Crest, India Magazine, Frontline, The Hindu Business Line etc. He leads treks and under the banner of South Col Expeditions.
 He is also the joint author and photographer of Sikkim – A Travellers Guide.
+He has recently co-authored a coffee-table book on Nepal Himalayas.
 He has held solo exhibitions of his work in Delhi and Kolkata.
 For more information on Sujoy and his art please visit www.sujoydas.com.

 Day 01.
 Arrival and Orientation.